-At Trustpilot we wanted to investigate this further, so we partnered with renowned Cambridge University mathematician, William Hartston, to develop a formula to calculate the economic impact of online reviews on UK businesses (see notes below).
+We wanted to investigate this further, so we partnered with renowned Cambridge University mathematician, William Hartston, to develop a formula to calculate the economic impact of online reviews on UK businesses (see notes below).
 This was supplemented by a survey of over 2,000 UK consumers.

 According to the formula, which takes into account the number of positive and negative reviews received by the average UK business, online reviews can increase business revenues by up to 40 per cent – a significant figure.

 The consumer research also revealed some interesting insights into online shopping behaviour.
 A key finding is that 77 per cent of UK consumers using the internet will look towards online reviews before making their purchasing decision.
 British consumers are leaving their shopping fate in the hands of online reviewers, with 62 per cent claiming they’re more likely to do business with a company after reading a positive review and one in five spending at least 10 per cent more with that same company.

 In contrast, the survey reveals that almost all British consumers (89 per cent) are influenced by negative reviews, with 78 per cent claiming it could deter them from making a purchase altogether.
 For those businesses looking to cash in from the growth in ecommerce, it takes on average just 3-4 online negative reviews before consumers (38 per cent) stop purchasing from a brand.

 Retailers hesitant to find out what their customers will say should be not put off however, as the survey reiterated that it’s equally important for a company to respond to criticism - 15 per cent say they are actually more likely to do business with a company after reading a response to a negative review that was resolved.